Saurabh4Dev/MrHelpMateAI/README.md

 ## Objectives

-1. Design a Retrieval-Augmented Genera on (RAG) System Build a modular, mul-layer architecture (Embedding → Search → Genera on) capable of answering user ques ons from a life insurance policy PDF.
+1. Design a Retrieval-Augmented Genera on (RAG) System Build a modular, mul-layer architecture (Embedding → Search → Generation) capable of answering user questions from a life insurance policy PDF.
-2. Implement Effec ve Embedding
+2. Implement Effective Embedding
 Experiment with different embedding models (OpenAI & SentenceTransformers) to generate high quality vector representa ons of the policy document.
-3. Build and Query a Vector Search Index Using ChromaDB Store chunk embeddings in ChromaDB and retrieve relevant chunks using seman c similarity for user queries.
+3. Build and Query a Vector Search Index Using ChromaDB Store chunk embeddings in ChromaDB and retrieve relevant chunks using semantic similarity for user queries.
-4. Implement a Cache-First Query Resolu on Strategy Introduce a dual-layer search approach with a fast cache collec on and a fallback full-data search, opmizing repeated query performance.
+4. Implement a Cache-First Query Resolution Strategy Introduce a dual-layer search approach with a fast cache collec on and a fallback full-data search, opmizing repeated query performance.
 5. Integrate a Cross-Encoder Re-ranker